wtb-skill/SudokuSolver/README.md

 ```
 The app will launch and be accessible at:
 http://127.0.0.1:5000/
-### 3. Using the Interface

-Once the app is running, follow these steps:

-    Upload a Sudoku Image
+### 3. Upload & Solve Sudoku Puzzles

+1. **Upload an Image** <br>
-    On the homepage, you can upload a photo of a Sudoku puzzle.
-For best results, ensure the image is well-lit, the Sudoku grid is centered, and the digits are large and clear.
+    Upload a photo of a Sudoku grid — centered, well-lit, and clearly visible digits work best.

-    Image Processing & Puzzle Recognition
-    After uploading the image, the app will automatically:
+2. **Automatic Processing** <br>
+    The app will:

-        Detect the Sudoku grid: The app uses image processing techniques to find and extract the Sudoku grid.
+   - Detect and extract the Sudoku board

-        Recognize the digits: A Convolutional Neural Network (CNN) will classify the digits in the grid, identifying each digit from the image.

-        Attempt to solve the puzzle: Using Peter Norvig’s efficient algorithm, the app will attempt to solve the Sudoku puzzle.

-    View Unsolved and Solved Grids
-    Once the image is processed and the puzzle is solved, the app will display:

-        The original, unsolved Sudoku grid (as recognized by the app).

-        The solved Sudoku grid, with the solution computed by the algorithm.

-    Handling Unsolvable Puzzles
-    If the app is unable to solve the puzzle (for example, due to poor image quality or unreadable digits), it will prompt you to manually label the misclassified digits.

-        Label Misclassified Digits: You will be asked to identify any incorrectly recognized digits and assign the correct values.
-This helps improve the model for future puzzle-solving tasks.

-        Once you’ve labeled the digits, the model will learn from your input, and you can use the labeled data to retrain the model, improving its performance over time.

-## 4. (Optional) Model Generation and Evaluation
+   - Recognize digits using the CNN
+   - Solve the puzzle using Norvig’s algorithm
+3. **View Results** <br>
+You’ll see:
+   - The detected grid
+   - The recognized digits
+   - The solved puzzle (if solvable)
+4. **Handle Unsolvable or Misread Grids** <br>
+If a puzzle cannot be solved (e.g., due to digit recognition errors), you can:
+    - Manually label incorrect digits
+    - Help improve the model for future usage
+    - Optionally use this feedback to retrain the digit recognizer

+### ⚙️ Optional: Train Your Own Digit Recognizer ###
 ### Dataset Generation

 Before training the model, you'll need a custom dataset of digit images.
 The `DigitDatasetGenerator` class generates